digideskio/support-tools/wt-training/README.md

   and collect the data to look at.

-* run.sh is a script that you can use to run the entire repro if you want, starging on your local workstation.
+* run.sh is a script that you can use to run the entire repro if you want, starting on your local workstation.
 It copies the needed stuff to the target machine, runs the repro, copies the output files back, and visualizes them.
-Configure for your directory structure a the top of the script.
+Configure for your directory structure at the top of the script.
 I wrote these scripts to test the scenarios, and to serve as a guide if you get stuck.
 Feel free to use as much or as little of this as you want.